berayboztepe/AVESA/README.md

 # Metholodological Flow Diagram of our AVESA system

-# How to use the AVESA:
+# How To Use the AVESA:

 - In order to use this GIU, first, you need to download this repo using this link.